Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 The SCO can enter into interaction and dialogue, including in certain areas of cooperation, with other states and international organizations.

-The SCO can grant the interested state or international organization the status of dialogue partner or observer.
+The SCO may grant an interested state or international organization the status of dialogue partner or observer.
 The procedure and procedures for granting such status are established by a special agreement between the Member States.

 Legal capacity

-The SCO as a subject of international law has international legal capacity.
-It shall enjoy in the territory of each Member State such legal capacity as is necessary for the realization of its aims and objectives.
+The SCO, as a subject of international law, has international legal capacity.
+It enjoys in the territory of each Member State such legal capacity as is necessary for the implementation of its goals and objectives.

 The SCO enjoys the rights of a legal entity and can, in particular: